aliMohamed2345/basic-template/README.md

 # second-template
-in this template I was trying to imitate the website of osama elzero
+in this template I was trying to imitate osama elzero third template but in creative way the website of osama elzero

 here is the website https://second-template-lyart.vercel.app/ here is the elzero tutorial video